Magazine

 The nuances involved in identifying a DST can make it a highly complex task.
 This is why you should seek guidance from a tax advisor when identifying replacement property.

-Essential Facts About 1031 Exchange DST Properties
+Essential facts about 1031 Exchange DST properties

 The following facts about DST 1031 Exchange investing can give you a deeper understanding of this complicated but potentially rewarding investment option.